 | Qualification | Easier | Stricterβlender wants to see you can handle higher payment |

 Most investors I work with are interested in cash-out refinancing because they want to recycle equity into new deals.
 Thatβs smart.
 But donβt sleep on rate-and-term refinancing either.
 If you locked in at 5.8% and current rates are at 4.5%, that payment difference across a portfolio of five or six properties is real money every single month.
-Check current investment property mortgage rates before making your move.
+Working with Residential Mortgage Financing ensures you get competitive refinancing rates across your entire portfolio.

 When Refinancing Makes Sense